 The University's policy on Advanced Standing is located on the Policies web page.

-International Students and their dependents are required to purchase private health insurance, Overseas Student Health Cover (OSHC) Is a condition of their student visa.
-UNE currently has a Preferred Provider Agreement with Bupa Australia OSHC, to facilitate the provision of OSHC for International Students.
+On-campus International students and their dependants are required to purchase private health insurance for the duration of their study in Australia as a condition of their student visa, for further information regarding OSHC conditions please refer to the Department of Home Affairs website.
+UNE currently has a Preferred Provider Agreement with Bupa Australia OSHC to facilitate the provision of OSHC for International students.

-Bupa Australia OSHC pays the cost of most medical and hospital treatment students may require while studying in Australia.
-The current cost of Overseas Student Health Cover and further information about what is covered is available online at th Bupa website.
+Bupa Australia OSHC pays the cost of most medical and hospital treatments students may require while studying in Australia.
+For further information regarding the current cost of Overseas Student Health Cover and information regarding what is covered please refer to the BUPA website.

 Please note that OSHC for on-campus students and all dependants must be arranged prior to the student visa being granted.